ArneDeprez1/ForkAE-SW/README.md

 For the instance PAEF-ForkSkinny-64-192, an implementation is included that calculates the two branches of ForkSkinny in parallel.

+## Supercop
+The 'supercop' directory contains the same implementations as listed above but with the files organized in directories compliant with NIST and supercop guidelines.

 ## Documentation
 At this moment the repository contains only the source code of the different implementations and limited documentation.
 I plan on adding more detailed documentation and some example makefiles in the future.